 Two nights in Namche Bazaar should acclimatize you for a further ascent to Tengboche, which, at 3,867 meters is the highest altitude you’ll be reaching.
 From Tengboche, you’ll see a wonderful panorama of Mount Everest and it’ll certainly be one of the best experiences of your life.

-In Tengboche, you’ll also visit the grand Tengboche monastery, the highest ever place of worship that basks in the solitude of a beautifully scenic valley.
+In Tengboche, you’ll also visit the grand Tengboche monastery, the highest-ever place of worship that basks in the solitude of a beautifully scenic valley.
 The next day, you’ll return to Namche Bazaar and the following day you’ll return to Lukla.
 The same scenic flight that brought you to Lukla from Kathmandu, awaits you in the tiny airstrip there.
 The return flight to Kathmandu marks the end of your 7-day Everest Panorama view trekking adventure in Nepal.

 Namche, the trading capital of the Khumbu region, was once the trading grounds of the “Saltmen of Tibet”.
 Even today we can see Tibetans selling rugs, clothing, salt, and dried meat in the region.